The Waterfall Methodology for Software Development Project Management

 • Technical specifications design

 The above two are also referred to as Logical and Physical Design.
 The Functional or Logical Design is in the hands of the analysts who use the information from the Requirements phase to design the system.
-They then transform the system into Technical specifications or Physical Design.
+They then transform the system according to technical specifications or physical design.

 • Challenges: Balancing user requirements with technical feasibility.